Material passport

 Closely related concepts, which share some of the life cycle registrations that passports also support, are the bill of materials, product life cycle management, digital twin, and ecolabels.
-The key difference to these concepts is that a passport provides an identity of a single identifiable object while it acts as a certified interface to all life-cycle registrations a product is concerned with.
+The key difference in these concepts is that a passport provides an identity of a single identifiable object and acts as a certified interface to all life-cycle registrations a product is concerned with.

 Significance

 "According to United Nations estimates, construction accounts for some 50 percent of raw material consumption in Europe and 60 percent of waste."

 Assuming that the earth is a closed system, this situation is objectively untenable.
-There is an urgent need to go about raw materials in a more intelligent way.
-A shift in the building sector would greatly benefit a situation towards needing less material, and using material more effectively, e.g. by ensuring a much longer and more useful life cycle.

-Proponents of the material passport argue that it is a step towards this direction.
+There is an urgent need to deal with raw materials in a more sophisticated manner.
+A shift in the building sector would greatly benefit movement towards needing less material, and using material more effectively, e.g., by ensuring a much longer and more useful life cycle.
+Proponents of the material passport argue that it is a step in this direction.

 The material passport gives material an identity.
-By acknowledging that it exists, in a given form in a specific building, it ensures that material receives and keeps a value, e.g. through a possible re-use after the deconstruction of for example a building.
+By acknowledging that the material exists in a given form in a specific building, it ensures that the material receives and keeps a value, e.g., through a possible re-use after the deconstruction of a building for example.

-Like a personal passport, the material passport allows the material to ‘travel,' or identifies the most useful future destination after it has served in a building.
+Like a personal passport, the material passport allows the material to 'travel,' or identifies the most useful future destination after it has served in a building (or other project/product).
 This could be in another building or in another product altogether.

-By recognizing the individual materials in buildings, new ownership structures could be facilitated that would enable more functions to be offered as a service.
+By recognizing the individual materials in buildings (or other products), new ownership structures could be facilitated that would enable more functions to be offered as a service.
 As lighting can be provided as a service, functions such as "shelter from elements" could be a service instead of owning a roof.

 In general, material passports create incentives for suppliers to produce and developers / managers / renovators to choose healthy, sustainable and circular materials/building products.
 They fit into a broader and growing movement that aims at developing circular building business models.